-- 1) The required functionality is that of message authentication, not encryption. - 2) Some manufacturers may have chosen to implement f8 and f9 as hardware units without directly exposing the functionality of KASUMI. - 3) No direct interface to KASUMI is revealed in any existing standards, requiring significant alterations to documents.
+- 1) The required functionality is that of message authentication, not encryption. - 2) Some manufacturers may have chosen to implement f8 and f9 as hardware units without directly exposing the functionality of KASUMI. - 3) No interface to KASUMI is directly available in existing standards.

 But as the f9 function only produces a 32-bit output and a 64-bit output is required (as mentioned in bullet A), changes will be required to f9.
 So ETSI SAGE needs to be consulted anyhow.
 It must be mentioned that f9 generates internally a 64-bit result but truncates this to a 32-bit output.
-The obvious way to go, is to make 64-bit available as the output of the f9-function.